-McCormick MDiv students may propose dual competency programs in other schools in the Chicago area such as The Loyola School of Social Work, The Graduate School of Library and Information Science at Dominican University, the School of Social Service Administration of the University of Chicago, Aurora University School of Social Work or in other areas.
-All dual competency degree programs must be approved by the faculty advisor and the Associate Dean of Student Services before making application to the coordinate master's degree program.
+McCormick MDiv students may propose dual competency programs in other schools in the Chicago area such as The Loyola School of Social Work, The Graduate School of Library and Information Science at Dominican University, the School of Social Service Administration of the University of Chicago, or in other areas.
+All dual competency degree programs must be approved by the faculty advisor and the Assistant Dean of Student Services before making application to the coordinate master's degree program.